megnergit/rust-gRPC-r2/README.md

 use hello::HelloRequest;
 ```

 This is cumbersome, when we want to change the name of the package, proto-defs.
-But at the moment, it is unfortunately a least problematic solution.
+But at the moment, it is the least problematic solution.

 ### Dependencies Problem

-The Rust crate, tonic, takes care of gRPC communication.
+The Rust's crate, tonic, takes care of gRPC communication.

-The amazing stuff to build hello.rs from hellor.proto has been done
-by prost's part of tonic Rust crates.
+The amazing stuff to create ```hello.rs``` from ```hello.proto``` has been done by prost.
+Prost is a part of tonic.

-In order to use prost, we have to include the dependencies,
+In order to use prost, we have to include all the following dependencies,

 - tonic
 - tonic-prost
 - prost

-all of them.
 One can check the lates version  at https://crates.io/crates/tonic or https://github.com/hyperium/tonic.

 ---
 ## Test
-See at the top.
+See at the top of this documentation (#).

 ---

 # Appendix
 ## How to use stdout/stderr during ```cargo build```

-I wanted to see if the environment variable ```OUT_DIR``` is correctly
+I wanted to see if the environment variable ```OUT_DIR```
+is correctly defined inside  ```./proto-defs/build.rs```.

-defined.
-I tried the following in ./proto-defs/build.rs.
+I tried the following,

 1. println!